MaxAntson/RegalSeaGoddess/README.md

   - [model.json](./deployment/model.json) is the final XGBoost model
   - [threshold.txt](./deployment/threshold.txt) contains the optimised threshold used to assess whether the model prediction is to be classified as 'present' or 'absent'
 - [img](./img/) contains any image data, either used for a few visuals within the notebook or saved as notebook outputs
-  - [nudibranch_map.html](./img/nudibranch_map.html) is generated in the last section of the notebook, showing the probability plot of where the nudibranch could be found, within its accessible area
+  - [nudibranch_map.html](./img/nudibranch_map.html.zip) is generated in the last section of the notebook, showing the probability plot of where the nudibranch could be found, within its accessible area (to view, unzip it)
   - [regal_sea_goddess.jpg](./img/regal_sea_goddess.jpg) is my own image of a regal sea goddess
   - [sampling_bias_selection.jpg](./img/sampling_bias_selection.png) details how I selected the background dataset in GBIF
 - The [notebooks](./notebooks/) folder contains the key initial exploration notebook - [species_distribution_pipeline.ipynb](./notebooks/species_distribution_pipeline.ipynb) - that runs through an entire ML pipeline from initial data processing to creating a local app based on a trained model.
 Note that `src` then refines this via hyperparameter tuning, proper testing, etc.